leggetter/web-components-now/slides.md

 # What we'll cover

 * What are Web Components?
-* State of native support
+* The State of Web Components
-* Componentised Web Apps now
+* Componentised Web Apps Now
-* Why Web Components are the future!
+* Why Web Components are the Future!
 --

 * &hearts; [Eric Bidelman's Google IO 2014 talk](http://polymer-change.appspot.com/) &hearts;